HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 - Raises awareness about the Grants Equity project, its priorities, and ongoing workstreams
 - Establishes beta.grants.gov as the primary location that stakeholders can visit for project updates and previews of deliverables from each of the workstreams
-- Proves the succesful completion of technical milestones that enable faster development without sacrificing code quality or security
+- Proves the successful completion of technical milestones that enable faster development without sacrificing code quality or security
 - Delivers an early win that both internal and external stakeholders can rally around, which helps build momentum and enthusiam for the project

 ### User stories